10 Empowering Prayers for Strength and Wisdom

 Keep looking for his face while the tempest rages.
 And don’t look away when the storm clouds finally lift.
 He promises peace to those who stay fixed on him.

-Find Prayers for Strength in Scripture
+Biblical Prayers for Strength and Wisdom

 When life is hard, God’s Word is an anchor and source of strength.
 Here, we find truths to replace the lies that float through our minds.